Explore other majors & minors

 Special Content Areas: Art, Music, and Language (grades K-12) Major

-Educational Policy Studies Minor
+Educational Studies (without licensure) Major and Minor

 1. We aren't a college of education.
 And we think that's a good thing.
 We study the world through a liberal arts framework, focusing on all parts of the world around us in intense, worthwhile ways—from science to languages, history to the arts.
 We prepare students to see all sides of the equation, to ask questions, and to communicate clearly.